Roanoke Theft Defense Lawyers

 Robbery is considered a violent crime since it involves the use of force or threats.
 For this reason, robbery is a felony in Virginia.

 Unfortunately, the law does not specify the amount of force that must be used in order to constitute robbery.
-This means that a crime can be considered robbery if the slightest bit of force was used.
+This means that a crime can be considered robbery if the slightest bit of force is used.

 Because robbery is a felony, a conviction comes with serious penalties.
 Defendants who are convicted of robbery can face anywhere between five years to life behind bars.